 Objectives to participate in this program

-Note: Please use some tables, figures and pictures for better understanding of other participants and lecturers (e.g. pictures about situation of damage by disasters and so on).
+Note: Please use some tables, figures and pictures for better understanding of other participants and lecturers (e.g. pictures taken before and after disasters).

 The report should be about 10 slides (Power Point).
 On each slide, please indicate only main points (NOT long-winded sentences).